Fleischer's Auctions

 The Ruffin Guards were organized largely from veterans of the Upper Battalion, 9th South Carolina Militia, and mustered into state service on 15 April 1861.
 During the initial Federal mustering (4 June–2 July 1861) the company appears as Company I of the newly raised 7th South Carolina Infantry, and following the Confederate reorganization of 14 May 1862 it was redesignated Company K. The regiment, soon known as “the Bloody Seventh,” served in Kershaw’s Brigade, seeing heavy combat from First Manassas and Second Manassas to Maryland Heights and Antietam, where it engaged west of the Dunker Church and suffered grievous losses (23 killed, 117 wounded of 268 engaged).
 Subsequent fighting at Fredericksburg and Chancellorsville was followed by Gettysburg, notably around the Rose Farm, where casualties again were severe (24 killed, 79 wounded, 7 missing/captured).
 The regiment continued through Chickamauga, and the Overland Campaign (the Wilderness, Spotsylvania, Second Cold Harbor), ending the war in the Carolinas with further losses at Bentonville.

-Exhibited and Literature: See Greg Biggs, “Flag Makers of the Confederacy,” for documentation of Brower’s May 1861 commission for the Ruffin Guards.
+Exhibited and Literature: Greg Biggs, “Flag Makers of the Confederacy,” for documentation of Brower’s May 1861 commission for the Ruffin Guards.

 Note: This lot cannot be packaged and shipped in-house.
 Successful bidders winning items marked as being packaged and shipped by a third-party service are responsible for paying the third party directly.
 We are happy to offer complimentary drop-off service to local third-party packing/shipping companies in Columbus, Ohio.